FinMind/FinMind/README.md

 Solicit partners who are interested in joint development. <br>
 徵求有興趣共同開發的夥伴。<br>

+## What is it?
+**FinMind** is open source of more than 40 dataset, contain Taiwan stock, US stock, Europe stock, Japan stock, oil price, gold price, G7 exchange rate, interest rate, government bonds.
+The datasets are automatically updated daily.

 You can analyze financial data without having to collect the data by yourself.
-The datasets are automatically updated daily.

      pip3 install FinMind